Probate Sales: What Executors need to know

 When a Grant can be applied for depends upon the complexity of the estate and how long it therefore takes to get together all the information to make the application.
 We will advise you of the estimated timescales once we have reviewed all the paperwork relating to the assets.

-Presently, once the application is submitted Grants are taking up to 12 weeks to be issued.
+Presently, once the application is submitted Grants are taking around 8 weeks to be issued.
 Potentially buyers must be made aware that there may be a delay in exchanging contracts.

 Before being able to apply for a Grant of Probate, Executors need to complete either a return of estate information form or an IHT account (which document will depend upon the value and nature of the estate).
 The documents detail all the assets and liabilities of the estate at the date of death.
 Executors are advised to obtain three probate valuations of the property and use the average on the return.
 Estate agents may charge for probate valuations.